skip navigation

 They will work patiently to succeed.

-He already has worked to succeed.
+He already has worked. (aspect)

-She has already worked to succeed.
+She has already worked.

-They have worked already to succeed.
+They have worked already.

 He always will work to succeed.